oldo/api-docs-public/source/index.html.md

 --------- | ------- | -----------
-start_date | yes | The start date for the response in `YYYY-MM-DD` format. duration | yes | Duration of the enquiry in nights. pax | yes | Number of people making the enquiry currency | no | Currency for returned prices.
+start_date | yes | The start date for the response in `YYYY-MM-DD` format. duration | yes | Duration of the enquiry in nights. currency | no | Currency for returned prices.
 If not supplied the account's default currency will be used in response. language | no | If translation is available, returns translated fields such as "title" & "description" according to language code.